nandakola/aCloudManage/readme.md

 Finally update the "AzureWebJobsStorage" parameter in "local.settings.json" with one storage URL form your account.(this is the only configuration outside amcloud.yml)

 >Note : function runs in UTC , if you want to run it in your time zone add the time zone parameter to azure app settings.
 Ex : Azure app Application settings, i added “WEBSITE_TIME_ZONE” : "Eastern Standard Time"

+login to Azure portal and start the fucntion, if you wnat to chnage the scheduled time simply login to kudu and change it , no need to stop the function.

 # About Azure TimerTrigger - JavaScript